 Treating your startup like a brotherhood might not sound like the worst idea, but if you were a part of a frat in college, you might not necessarily want to be working with your friends or family everyday…unless they’re actually qualified.
 Think to yourself, who are my partners?
 Why are they here?
 What are they offering right now and what can they offer in the future?
 What do you want?
 Make sure you are not going into business with people who view your venture as a hobby instead of a commercially viable company.

 On the other end of the spectrum, don’t go into business alone!
-25% of failures cite team, according the VC database by CBInsight.Com that surveyed 101 founders of dead startups.
+25% of startups fail because they operate without a qualified team, according the VC database by CBInsight.Com that surveyed 101 founders of dead startups.
 You don’t want to go into business with your best buddies, but you do want qualified people on your team.
 You’ll need specialists for marketing, legal, finance, tech, etc. and mentors to help guide you through your journey.
 Not to mention, keeping up with key relationships of value to your company and bringing in the right customers, duh!

 Don’t beat around the bush with your business.
 Make sure that you tie down your relationships and define them!
 And no, I’m not talking about your love life or asking you to put a ring on it.
 I mean defining roles and avoiding the last minute question, “I thought you were doing that?”
 Define ownership, contributions, decision making and form a business entity.
 And speaking of business entities, make sure you form the right one.
 There are multiple types of business entities, some are good and some are bad so it’s best to seek an expert’s opinion on what the best fit is for you and your startup.
 Until then, below are a few tips to help guide you.